 This post may contain affiliate links.

-Clay soil is heavy and dense.
-Clay soil is notorious for being difficult for vegetable gardening.
+Clay soil is heavy and dense, making it notorious for being difficult for vegetable gardening.
 A garden area that is primarily clay will have trouble with water drainage and will not have enough air circulation.
 This can lead to problems with your plants’ root systems and encourage fungal growth.

-While it is possible to grow vegetables in clay soil, it is important to take steps to improve the soil quality before planting.
+Clay soil can be a challenge to garden in.
+While it is possible to grow vegetables in clay soil, improving the soil quality before planting is important.
 Improving clay soil will also be good for the long-term health of your vegetable garden.

 How to Know if You Have Clay Soil